riddhima109/Reinforcement-Learning-Snake-Game/README.md

 # Reinforcement-Learning-Snake-Game

 This project showcases the implementation of a classic Snake Game using Reinforcement Learning (RL).
 The aim is to train an intelligent agent that learns to play Snake autonomously using RL techniques, specifically Deep Q-Learning (DQN).
 The project highlights how RL can be applied to game environments, transforming them into learning platforms where agents develop strategies through interaction and feedback.

-The project demonstrates how RL can be used to make the agent learn optimal policies, such as how to navigate the grid, avoid collisions, and maximize the score by eating as many apples as possible.
+The project demonstrates how RL can be used to make the agent learn optimal policies, such as how to navigate the grid, avoid collisions, and maximize the score by eating as many food items as possible.

 ## **Project Structure**

 The repository is organized as follows:

-- **`/src`**: Contains the source code for the game and RL algorithms.
+  - **`snake_game.py`**: Implements the Snake game logic that is playd by human.
-  - **`game.py`**: Implements the Snake game logic.
+  - **`snake_gameai.py`**: Implements the Snake game logic that is playd by AI agent.
   - **`agent.py`**: Contains the RL agent code, including the DQN algorithm.
+  - **'arial.ttf'**: Contains the font
+  - **'helper.py'**: Contains a function to plot and update the training scores and their moving average in real-time, useful for visualizing the progress of a reinforcement learning model.
   - **`model.py`**: Defines the neural network architecture for the Q-function.
-  - **`train.py`**: Handles the training loop, including experience replay and epsilon decay.
-  - **`utils.py`**: Utility functions for the project.
-- **`/data`**: Directory for storing training data, models, and logs.
-- **`/notebooks`**: Jupyter notebooks for exploratory data analysis (EDA) and experimentation.
   - **`README.md`**: Project documentation.
   - **`requirements.txt`**: List of dependencies required to run the project.
-- **`LICENSE`**: Licensing information.

 ## **Reinforcement Learning Overview**

-Reinforcement Learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment.
+Reinforcement Learning (RL) is a feedback-based machine learning paradigm where an agent learns to make decisions by interacting with an environment.
 The agent receives feedback from its actions in the form of rewards, which guide its learning process.
 The goal is to learn a policy that maximizes cumulative rewards over time.

 ### **Q-Learning**